jnunyez/synchronization/README.md

   status: Normal Status
 ```

-Note that although the Operator is no longer installed, the time synchronization service is still detecting a GPS device, and the node is acting as master node.
+Note that although the Operator is no longer installed, the time synchronization service is still detecting a GPS device, and `du3-ldc1` is still acting as master node.
 This is common amongst Operators in general to prevent a data loss situation or outages in case the operator is uninstalled unintentionally.
-This policy is of special in our case since time synchronization is a critical service to kepp in 5G deployments.
+This policy is of special interest in our case since time synchronization is a critical service to keep active in 5G deployments.
 To fully uninstall the Silicom Timing Synchronization stack, it is needed to:

 * Delete the pods associated to the Silicom Timing Synchronization stack.